commercetools/commercetools-sunrise-theme/README.md

 - `grunt build-assets` to build only CSS, JS and font files

-- `grunt build-templates` to build only i18n and HBS files, besides building HTML files from the Handlebars templates and JSON data
+- `grunt build-templates` to build only i18n and HBS files, besides generating the HTML files from the Handlebars templates and the JSON data

 Building the generated site also performs these tasks:
 - Compiles [Sass](http://sass-lang.com/) to CSS files